 12. Pneumonia: this is a disease of the lungs.
 The commonest causes are Strep pneumonia, mycoplasma pneumonia, and chlamydia pneumonia.
 Transmission is through air droplets.

 13. Polio: this is a disease that affects the nervous system and causes paralysis.
 It is caused by the poliovirus.
 It is caused by the ingestion of contaminated food or water.
 There is still no cure for polio, but it has almost been eradicated using vaccines.

 14. Rabies: it is a disease of the nervous system that causes inflammation of the brain.
 It is caused by the Rabies virus.
 It is transmitted through the bites of infected animals.

-15. Diarrhoea: this is a condition that results in passage of watery stool & loss of fluid.
+15. Diarrhoea: this is a condition that results in the passage of watery stool and loss of fluid.
 It commonly affects infants between the age of 1 to 5.
 It is commonly caused by Rotavirus.
 Transmission is through the ingestion of contaminated food or water.

 16. Rubella: it is a disease that affects the skin.
 It is also known as German measles.
 It is caused by the Rubella virus.
 Transmission is by contact with the secretions (saliva) of an infected person.